sonocotta/raspberry-media-center/README.md

 dtoverlay=hifiberry-dac
 ```

-Note that for Hat only last line is applicable
+Note that for Hat only the last line is applicable

 ### DAC Configuration - HiFi-Amped Raspberry Hat